 Wait lists for housing vouchers remain closed the majority of time.
-When vouchers become available, the short time period of availability does not allow time for individuals who wish to transition to be notified and to apply.
-In many cases, these individuals have not yet been identified.
+When vouchers become available, the short time period of availability does not allow for individuals who wish to transition to apply.
+In many cases, these individuals have not yet been identified to notify them of available housing.
 Missouri maintains around 96 pending transitions at all times.
-For this reporting period, there were 142 MO MFP candidates who are "in the pipeline" to enroll in the program.
 In many cases, it is because affordable housing is not available in a timely manner.
 The MFP Director and others will continue to work with public housing authorities to apply for vouchers made available through future NOFAs.